 Please use Library Search to check which print material we hold (only printed material is available to visitors).

-Library-managed study centres are only available to current students and staff; this includes the Arts & Social Sciences library between the hours of midnight and 8am during term and 10pm and 8am during vacations.
+Library-managed study centres are only available to current students and staff of the University; this includes the Arts & Social Sciences library between the hours of midnight and 8am during term and 10pm and 8am during vacations.

 Unfortunately, use of University computers and electronic materials is not available for visitors.

-Please see our list of Freely available research resources (PDF, 81kB) as an alternative.
+Please see our list of freely available research resources (PDF, 72kB) as an alternative.